It’s been almost two months since Will’s car got stolen, and it’s time to buy a replacement.

 “I just want to go to my grave knowing that I’ve never had a car loan,” he replied.

 At that point, I realized two things.
-One, financial nerds (that’s us!) have very weird deathbed ambitions.
+One, financial nerds (that’s us!) have weird deathbed ambitions.
 Who aspires to look back on their life and say, “I never had a car loan?”
 Finance nerds, that’s who.

 Second, this issue was clearly a non-starter.
 We were going to buy the damn car in cash.